-But I want to warn you, I’m not going to talk about it the same way that other people talk about it!
+But I want to warn you: I’m not going to talk about it the same way that other people talk about it!

 Before I talk about how to take more time off from your business, let’s talk about why.

-Also, we didn’t start this business so that we could work 16-hour days, seven days a week…and totally burn ourselves out.
+Also, we didn’t start this business so that we could work 16-hour days, seven days a week and totally burn ourselves out.

 We created these businesses so that we could also achieve our life goals and our lifestyle goals.

-And there are all of those “normal reasons” for wanting to take time off from your business…
+There are all of those “normal reasons” for wanting to take time off from your business…

-It’s really great for your relationships.
+It’s really great for:

-It’s really great for those craft projects or that reading project that you never got around to finishing.
+- Those craft projects or that reading project that you never got around to finishing

 We don’t often think about the bottom line of not taking time out…